frasertweedale/notes-conf/osdc2014/open-source-data-centres-next-iot-frontier.rst

   Do you have any comments or can you point to any resources about existing or proposed ways to leverage PKI or integrate with identity management systems in oBIX or related systems.

+Response indicates that they are settling on SAML authorisation for most larger deployments, and 2FA.
+No substantial use of X.509/PKI at this time.